Xc987/pxt-meter-extended/README.md

 For many purposes 2 digits provide enough accuracy, especially when showing readings as percentages.

 ### ~reminder
-NOTE:  Since each digit uses only 10 pixels, they are inevitably somewhat stylized and take a bit of practice to read accurately --especially "0" and "8"
+NOTE:  Since each digit uses only 10 pixels, they are inevitably somewhat stylized and take a bit of practice to read the digital meter accurately  --especially the digits "0" and "8"
 ### ~

 ## Displaying a value #meter-show